Minimal Time Robust Control for Two Superconducting Qubits: Cross-resonance gate for multi-level qubits

 \section{Cross-resonance gate for multi-level qubits}

-The cross-resonance gate is generally concerned with coupled transmons with direct drives.
-There are several methods for coupling the transmons, but one of the most effective way is coupling via a cavity \cite{Majer2007}.
-This enables multiple qubits to be coupled and allows for dispersive measurements of the qubits via the cavity, preserving the coherence of the qubits.
-As the transmons are far off resonant from the cavity, and the all-microwave control is generally performed with direct drives, we can ignore the dynamics of the cavity in the simulations since $\braket{a^{\dagger}a}\sim 0$ \cite{Blais2007}.
-In this case, the Hamiltonian takes the form
+In this work, we analyze the cross-resonance gate between two transmons coupled by a bus resonator, with microwave drives directly applied to each transmon, which replicates the experimental setup reported by Sheldon et al.~\cite{sheldon_procedure_2016}.
+When the resonator’s fundamental frequency is significantly higher than the $\ket{0} \leftrightarrow \ket{1}$ transition frequencies of the individual transmons, the Hamiltonian can be projected onto the zero-excitation subspace of the resonator.
+By additionally applying the rotating wave approximation, we obtained the following lab-frame effective Hamiltonian:

-\\ Here, $b_{j}$, $b^{\dagger}_{j}$ represent the annihilation/creation operators of transmon $j$, $\omega_{j}$ is the frequency of transmon $j$, $\delta_{j}$ is the anharmonicity of transmon $j$, $J$ is the coupling strength between the two transmons, $\varepsilon^{j}_{k}(t)$ is the pulse envelope (control) for drive $k$ on transmon $j$ with carrier frequency $\omega_{j}^{k}$ and phase $\phi_{j}^{k}$.
-Here we have assumed that the Hamiltonian for the transmon is of the form of a Duffing oscillator \cite{Cross2015}, which is valid if the anharmonicity is in the transmon regime.
+Here, $b_{j}$ and $b^{\dagger}_{j}$ represent the annihilation and creation operators of transmon $j$, $\omega_{j}$ is the frequency of transmon $j$, $\delta_{j}$ is its anharmonicity, $J$ is the coupling strength between the two transmons, and $\varepsilon^{j}_{k}(t)$ is the pulse envelope (control) for drive $k$ on transmon $j$ with carrier frequency $\omega_{j}^{k}$ and phase $\phi_{j}^{k}$.
+We assumed that the Hamiltonian for the transmon is of the form of a Duffing oscillator \cite{cross_optimized_2015}, which is valid if the anharmonicity is in the transmon regime.

-To perform a cross resonance gate the ``control" qubit is driven by a direct microwave drive at the frequency of the ``target" qubit \cite{Chow2011}.
-Due to the cross coupling between the qubits this generates an entangling operation \cite{Rigetti2010, de_Groot_2012}.
-To see this, consider a Hamiltonian of two directly coupled qubits with a single microwave drive on the first qubit with control only in the x-quadrature
+To perform a cross-resonance gate, the "control" qubit is driven by a direct microwave drive at the frequency of the "target" qubit \cite{chow_simple_2011,malekakhlagh_first-principles_2020}.
+Due to the cross-coupling between the qubits, this generates an entangling operation.
+To see this, consider a Hamiltonian of two directly coupled qubits with a single microwave drive on the first qubit, with control only in the x-quadrature: